dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ## Intro

 I've been teaching rust to a couple of friends and colleagues in lots of different ways.
 In the latest sessions, I've been using [this game I just finished building](https://github.com/dominikwilkowski/beast) as the project we're building together with great success.
 It allows us to see results very fast, it's fun to work on as you can add your own spin and it happens to touch on a lot of the important aspects of the language.
-So I thought I write it up in a series of blog posts... and here we are.
+So I thought I write it up in a series of blog posts.

-A small note at the start: I'm by no means an expert in rust.
-I love the language and continue to learn so if you find anything fishy in these posts (and it's not a _turbofish_), do let me know by submitting [a pull request or an issue](https://github.com/dominikwilkowski/dominikwilkowski).
+A small note to start: I'm by no means an expert in rust.
+I love the language and continue to learn so if you find anything fishy in these posts (and it's not a [_turbofish_](https://turbo.fish/)), do let me know by submitting [a pull request or an issue](https://github.com/dominikwilkowski/dominikwilkowski).

 ## Prerequisites

 I will assume you have some basic knowledge of rust and won't go too deep into language features.
 What I want to focus on is the use of the language for something you can see and play with.
-This is how I learn.
+This is how I learn myself.

-It's not just knowing what each of the bits are in the language, it's how you use them and how it all comes together.
+> It's not just knowing what each of the bits are in the language, it's how you use them and how it all comes together.

 But if you don't know the bits, I recommend you start with the [official book](https://doc.rust-lang.org/book/).
 And if you're so inclined, do have a look at [easy_rust](github.com/Dhghomon/easy_rust) which is a great way to learn